 Texas burial insurance, also known as final expense or funeral insurance, is a kind of whole life policy that protects your loved ones from common end-of-life expenses.
-These can include funeral costs, medical bills, cremation costs, a burial plot, and anything else that the deceased leaves behind.
+Texas policies can cover funeral costs, medical bills, cremation costs, a burial plot, and anything else that the deceased leaves behind.

 But this insurance policy in Texas can also assist family members with car payments, mortgages, and any other debt.
 Seniors who buy funeral insurance in Texas go through a similar process as they would in other states, but there is some Texas-specific information that you should know.
 Today, Final Expense Direct explains this and more, including a sample list of the costs for most final arrangements.

 Costs Associated with Texas Final Expenses